ianthehenry/banquet/README.md

 # ╰────────────────────────────┴─────────────╯
 ```

-Banquet is a library for laying out text-based tables that reperesent lists of Janet structs or tables.
-It's very useful in conjunction with [Judge](https://github.com/ianthehenry/judge), as you can use it in conjunction with `test-stdout` to write some very readable tests.
+Banquet is a library for laying out text-based tables that represent lists of Janet structs or tables.
+It pairs well with [Judge](https://github.com/ianthehenry/judge), as you can use Banquet in conjunction with `test-stdout` to write some very readable tests.

 # Usage